Poison Ivy In Maine, Here’s What It Looks Like And How To Relieve Its Symptoms

-Poison ivy will grow upright out of the ground, eventually turning into a winding vine and making it's way to other things upright, like phone poles and trees.
-It lies there waiting for you to walk through it, so that when the resin that it creates, called urushiol, touches your skin, it can eventually turn into a red itchy and sometimes blistering rash.
+As the ivy grows upright from the ground the winding vine makes its way to other things upright, like phone poles and trees.
+It lies there waiting for you to walk through it, so that when the resin that it creates called urushiol touches your skin, it can eventually turn into a red itchy and sometimes blistering rash.

-You may get the rash from holding an outdoor cat that had run through a patch of ivy, or, you may get it just by touching your pant leg after using a weed whacker that has spread it amongst your clothing.
+You may get the rash from holding an outdoor cat that had ran through a patch of ivy, or, you may get it just by touching your pant leg after using a weed whacker that has spread it amongst your clothing.

 If and when a rash does develop, the CDC says to use wet compresses, calamine lotion or hydrocortisone cream, and even Benadryl to relieve the symptoms.